 2. Play with Shadows

 When you are working with sunlight, it is essential to control the shadows.
-Always position your subject in such a way that the light does not affects how the way you look.
+Always position your subject in such a way that the light does not affect how the way you look.
 Keep in mind that vertical lights are avoided, coming from above your model/subject.
 These lights will aid in creating ugly shadows on your subject's face.
+That will help you shoot a very nice golden hour portrait.

 The most common effect is the 'Raccoon Eye.'
 This refers to the shadow caused by eyebrows over the eye, which makes your eye look like dark circles.
 The shadows disturb your beauty.
 So hence, make sure that you position the subject so that the light is coming from a lower angle and illuminating the model's face instead of casting weird shadows.